 Directed scallop activity in the NGOM has fluctuated with the size and availability of the resource.
-Since 2010, then number of landing ports of vessels on directed scallop trips in federal waters in the NGOM management area has increased (Table 33).
+Since 2010, then number of landing ports of vessels on directed scallop trips in federal waters in the NGOM management area has increased (Table 35).
 Prior to the derby-style fishery that ensued in FY 2016 - FY 2019 (Figure 24), vessels homeported in Maine, Massachusetts, and New Hampshire worked in the area for the entire year (Figure 25).
 Vessels from Massachusetts and New Hampshire fished the majority of their trips in February, March, and April, which vessels homeported in Maine fished the majority of their trips in April and May.

-Table 33 - Number of ports with landings from directed LAGC trip in the NGOM management area, by year.
+Table 35 - Number of landing ports from directed LAGC trip in the NGOM management area, by year.

 FY Number of Landing Ports

 2010 7

 2011 7

 2012 8

 2013 12

 2014 16

 2015 18

 2016 16

 2017 19

 2018 16

 2019 15

-Source: VTR and VMS declaration records.
+Source: VTR a and VMS declaration records.

-Table 34 - List of landing ports from VTRs on NGOM declared trips by LAGC vessels from 2010 - 2019 in Maine, Massachusetts, and New Hampshire.
+Table 36 - Landing ports from VTRs on NGOM declared trips by LAGC vessels from 2010 - 2019 in Maine, Massachusetts, and New Hampshire.

 MA ME NH

-BEVERLY ADDISON HAMPTON
+BEVERLY ADDISON SOUTHWEST HARBOR HAMPTON

-BOSTON BASS HARBOR NEW CASTLE
+BOSTON BASS HARBOR SPRUCEHEAD NEW CASTLE

-EASTHAM BUCKS HARBOR PORTSMOUTH
+EASTHAM BUCKS HARBOR TENANTS HARBOR PORTSMOUTH

-GLOUCESTER CUTLER RYE
+GLOUCESTER CUTLER YARMOUTH RYE

 HYANNIS FREEPORT SEABROOK

 MARSHFIELD FRIENDSHIP

 NEW BEDFORD HARPSWELL

 NEWBURY JONESPORT

 NEWBURYPORT KITTERY

 PROVINCETOWN LUBEC

 ROCKPORT PORT CLYDE

 SALISBURY PORTLAND

 SANDWICH ROCKLAND

 SCITUATE SORRENTO